vzool/docs/api/reference.md

 ### Ping

+If the server is setup correctly it will respond with `pong` as plain text.

 ```http
 GET /server/ping
 ```

-If the server is setup correctly it will respond with `pong` as plain text.

 ## Project

 ### Information

-@TODO:
+Returns information about the server and API instance in relation to project.

 ```http
 GET /[project]/
 ```

-Returns information about the server and API in relation to project.

-An example could be increasing the `upload_max_size` for a specific project only.
+An example would be if `upload_max_size` has been increased only for a single project within this API instance.

 #### Response